nazikashyrova/todo-project/README.md

     $ deactivate

 # Installing packages
 Now that you’re in your virtual environment you can install packages.
-Let’s install the Requests library from the Python Package Index (PyPI):
+Let’s install:

 Unix/macOS: